What is trauma?

 Dissociation is a child's attempt to shut down their mind to unbearable mental or physical pain.
 Dissociation often persists as a coping strategy into adulthood and can be indicated by problems such as forgetfulness, alcoholism, and sudden, unexpected shifts in mood.

-Complex relational trauma is the result in adulthood of developmental wounds.
+Complex relational trauma is the result in adulthood of these earlier developmental wounds.

 Although we cannot turn back the clock...
 Counselling and psychotherapy provide an environment to heal the effects of trauma